EltionBehrami/Apple-Music-Clone/README.md

 * The updated state is returned with the modified playlist.

 ## Conclusion

 Cherry Music delivers a feature-rich music streaming experience, combining the elegance of Apple Music with the flexibility of a custom-built solution.
 The use of React, Redux, Ruby on Rails, PostgreSQL, and AWS showcases a harmonious synergy between frontend, backend, database, and cloud technologies, providing users with a seamless and enjoyable music platform.

+### Features in Development:

+- **Search Functionality:** Soon, Cherry Music will introduce a powerful search feature, allowing you to find your favorite songs, artists, and playlists with precision.

+We appreciate your support and look forward to bringing you more exciting updates.
+Stay tuned for an even more dynamic and feature-rich Cherry Music experience!